drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

 app.get('/', function (req, res) {
   res.sendFile(path.join(__dirname,'public', 'index.html'));
 });

+// tell express that we will use port 3000 for this webserver app.listen(3000, function () {
+  console.log('Express is ready and listetning at http://localhost:3000!');
+});
 ```

 Now if you run `node index.js` and open your browser at http://localhost:3000/ you should see the new index page :tada::tada: